 Diets

-Too early to say — when calories match, fasting adds no extra benefit beyond simply eating less.
+No clear advantage — when calories are matched, fasting adds no extra weight loss beyond simply eating less; trials split.

 Evidence ladder